shafaypro/CrackingMachineLearningInterview/README.md

 #### Images References
 * The Image references are only for Educational Purposes.
 These are totally made by the creators, specified in the reference.md file.

-#### CopyRights Permission:
+#### Sharing is Caring:
-Please don't use it to refer into your blogs or copy and paste questions in your Blogs without asking permissions &copy;
+        Feel Free to Share the Questions/References Link into your blog.

 ## Questions